 Most of the ingredients for this recipe are familiar.
 Let me focus in on a few potentially unfamiliar ingredients.

 - Pigeon peas - Pigeon peas are a small, round bean that are grayish brown in color when dried.
 Fresh, they are green in color and often called gandules or gungo peas.
-For this dish, it is traditional to use either green or brown pigeon peas, as long as they are already cooked.
-Homemade, canned or frozen pigeon peas will all work, but canned or homemade are best, because you can add that flavorful broth to the dish.
+For this dish, it's traditional to use either green or brown pigeon peas, as long as they are already cooked.
+Homemade, canned or frozen will all work, but canned or homemade pigeon peas are best, because you can add that flavorful broth to the dish.
 You can find pigeon peas in Caribbean or Indian grocery stores, online on Amazon or in the Latin American section of well-stocked grocery stores.
 Make your own pigeon peas in the Instant Pot at home.

 - Basmati rice - The fragrance and texture of fluffy long grain basmati rice goes well in this dish

-- Coconut milk - Use canned culinary coconut milk.
+- Coconut milk - Use canned coconut milk (not the refrigerated carton).
 Give the can a good shake before opening it.
 Coconut milk has a high percentage of fat, so I recommend using the reduced fat coconut milk for this.
-You can also use regular canned coconut milk, but do not use coconut cream.
-Coconut cream is very thick and works well for desserts.
+You can also use regular canned coconut milk, but don't use coconut cream.
+Coconut cream is very thick (too thick for this recipe) and works better for desserts.

 📋 Substitutions and variations